dxcv/q-trader/README.md

 ./deploy.sh

+# TODO: Trade multiple coins

+# TODO: Use ephemeris for price prediction

 # TODO: Predict price rise for 1 week / month.
 Use weekly / monthly market return

 # Strategy: Buy when price is above weekly PSAR (0.008, 0.2).
 Sell when price is below